Aharonov-Bohm interference as a probe of Majorana fermions: Magnetic field applied to an Aharonov-Bohm ring

 We now apply a perpendicular magnetic field to the AB ring by Peierls substitution to observe interference in the transmission probability~\cite{Peierls1933,Maska2001,Hofstadter1976}.
 We choose a gauge such that the Peierls phase $\Phi$ (equivalent to magnetic flux through the ring and given here in units of flux quanta $\Phi_0=h/2e$) drops across only the normal links.
 By applying a magnetic field to the AB ring in the topologically trivial and non-trivial regimes, we see the changes in the transmission probability as a function of magnetic flux due to the presence (or absence) of the MZMs.

 Resonances in the transport spectrum of the ring are caused by weak links between the device and the leads~\cite{Doornenbal2015}.
 Applying a magnetic field to the AB ring in the normal regime ($\mu/t = 1$, $\Delta/t = 0$), as in Fig.~\ref{fig:AB_effect_rings}a, we see there is completely destructive interference at $\Phi/\Phi_{0}= \pm\frac{\pi}{2}$, which results in the transmission probability going to zero at these values of magnetic flux.
 The symmetry of the transmission resonances in Fig.~\ref{fig:AB_effect_rings} about zero energy follows directly from the PHS.
+One important consideration is whether such a system would destroy superconductivity in the ring by applying a magnetic field larger than the critical field.
+To investigate this we can consider a ring of niobium titanium nitride as an example.
+If the ring has an area of 1~$\mu$m$^2$, one magnetic flux quanta corresponds to 2 mT, which is considerably smaller than a typical critical field of approximately 28 mT.
+This would allow the mapping of AB interference for many oscillation periods without collapsing the superconducting state\cite{Bosland1992,DiLeo1990}.

 In the case where $\Delta/t = 0.05$ and $\mu/t = 1$, as in Fig.~\ref{fig:AB_effect_rings}b, we see the formation of a sub-gap state that oscillates in energy, as a function of magnetic flux, with a period of $\pi$.
 Note that the value of $\Delta/t$ is not large enough to overcome finite size effects here and that the transport spectrum is characterised by a lack of the zero energy state at $\Phi/\Phi_{0} = 0$.
-Furthermore, at a magnetic flux that corresponds to complete destructive interference ($\Phi/\Phi_{0} = \pm\frac{\pi}{2}$) the sub-gap state is not completely destroyed, suggesting this state is protected against destructive interference.
+Furthermore for a magnetic flux through the ring of $\Phi/\Phi_{0} = \pm\frac{\pi}{2}$ there still exists channels available for the conduction of electrons through the device which implies the interference is only partially destructive.
+This is in contrast to the case of the normal ring (shown in Fig.~\ref{fig:AB_effect_rings}a) where transmission is completely absent for this magnetic field strength.